VineetKT/ML_fastapi_on_Heroku_CI-CD/model_card_template.md

 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

-Training a logistic classification model to predict the income category of a person based on other personal informations.
+Training a Random Forest classification model to predict the income category of a person based on other personal informations.

 ## Model Details

-A basic logistic regression classifier imported from scikit-learn library and fit onto the census data
+A basic Random Forest classifier imported from scikit-learn library and fit onto the census data

 ## Intended Use